Expense management automation

 • Limited liability: Business accounts come with limited personal liability as your business and personal funds are kept separate.

-• Security: Merchant services generally offer purchase protection to ensure your customer’s details are secure
+• Security: Merchant services generally offer purchase protection to secure your customer’s details.

 • Professionalism: Customers can pay with credit cards or make out cheques to your business instead of your personal account.